mta-solutions/fsharp-data-validation/README.md

 ## Validation Helpers

+The following are helper functions that can be used with the `refute*` and `dispute*` operations to perform common validation checks.

 ### The `isRequired` Helper

 This function is used with the `refute*` family of validation operations.
-It transforms a value from type `'T option` to `'T` or adds the given validation failure to the result.
+It transforms a value of type `'T option` to `'T` or adds the given validation failure to the result.

 ### The `isRequiredWhen` Helper

 This function is used with the `dispute*` family of validation operations.
-The `bool` parameters decides if the required check should execute.
+The boolean parameter determines if the required check should be executed.
-If the `bool` parameter is `true`, the helper checks that an `'T option` type value is `Some 'T` or adds the given failure to the result.
+If the boolean parameter is `true`, the helper checks that a value of type `'T option` is `Some 'T` or adds the given failure to the result.

 ### The `isRequiredUnless` Helper

-This function is the same as `isRequiredWhen` except the `bool` value must be `false` for the check to occur.
+This function is the same as `isRequiredWhen`, except the boolean value must be `false` for the check to occur.

 ### The `isOk` Helper